-Camptown Cemetery is the oldest predominately African American cemetery in Brenham.
+Camptown Cemetery is the oldest predominately African-American cemetery in Brenham.
 It dates from the 1860s and historically has been associated with Mt.
 Rose Missionary Baptist Church.

-Among the estimated 400 burials here may be solders who were victims of yellow fever outbreaks of 1866-67.
+Among the estimated 400 burials here may be soldiers who were victims of yellow fever outbreaks of 1866-67.
 At least 40 former slaves are known to be buried here as well.
 More recently, as other burial options became available at other locations, Camptown Cemetery was seldom used and it became overgrown and neglected.
-Efforts by local concerned citizens, historians, and others has led to its revitalization.
+Efforts by local concerned citizens, historians, and others led to its revitalization.

 Price per Brick

 $40 for 2 lines

 The Camptown Cemetery Association is currently running its "Buy-A-Brick" campaign as an opportunity for Washington County residents to honor and memorialize loved ones.
 Bricks can be donated in honor of, or in memory of a loved one or yourself and/or your company.

 In 2013, Mr. Eddie Harrison was able to garner interest for its restoration.
 The Brenham Heritage Museum and Mount Rose Missionary Baptist Church were also instrumental in spearheading the effort.
 Restoration requires funds and community support.
 In the years of work by volunteers, equipment and supply costs have been covered by generous donations from several organizations and individuals.
 As a starting point, the money generated from the brick sites will be used to maintain and start the restoration process of the cemetery and its markers.
 The bricks themselves will be used as a part of a walkway along Mangrum Road leading to the entrance to the Camptown Cemetery Historic Memorial Park.